-Welcome to the blog of Swedish entrepreneur and freelancer Filip Svensson, in constant pursuit of productivity, happiness and life.
+Welcome to the blog of Swedish entrepreneur and (soon to be) author Filip Svensson, in constant pursuit of productivity, happiness and life.

 (Btw, the archive is here: Blog Archive)

 Blog #18 – 7 Things That Drain Your Motivation and How to Beat Them – Part 1

 As you may know (or have figured out), I’m almost ready to publish my first book.
 But getting there was so much harder than I ever imagined.
 Good thing is that in the process of finishing it I have identified 7 things that drain your motivation – and how you can beat them.

 Or, at least the tricks I used to I beat them.
 (But I bet they work for you, too!)

 You may not think that fear is at play, but it is.
 And it is a strange fear.
 Because (or in my case) there is a fear of failing, as well as a fear of succeeding.
 Which sort of make no sense.
 And there is a fear that what I’m producing isn’t up to my ridiculous standards.
 A fear of not being perfect, if you will.

 And the best way, in my experience, to beat fear and to get things done is to just do it anyways.
 To close your eyes and jump, so to speak.

 But how do you get yourself to do that?

 A short and quick fix is thinking “Risk has its rewards” which makes you feel like an Indiana Jones-type of person, about to get some rewards for being such an Indiana Jones-type of person.